102 Years Since the Founding of the Haganah

 Dr. Ephraim Lapid, of the Department of Political Studies, talks about the paramilitary organization which shaped the State of Israel

-This week, 101 years ago, the Haganah was founded.
+On June 15, 1920, the Haganah was founded.
 The main paramilitary organization of the “Yishuv” (Jewish population) in pre-State Israel, the Haganah operated for 28 years until the state’s establishment, and was, in fact, a crucial factor in the formation of the nascent State of Israel.
 The Haganah also filled important civilian roles - bringing new immigrants to Israel and promoting Jewish settlement.

 The battle of Tel Hai in March 1920, where Joseph Trumpeldor and his comrades were killed, led to a change in thinking in the “Yishuv.”
 The leadership realized that Jewish defense organizations, such as “Hashomer” and “Bar-Giora”, which operated mainly in the Galilee, were not sufficient, and that a larger, national organization was needed.
 The Haganah was established by the Ahdut HaAvoda (Labor Unity) party, however, it was soon understood that the Haganah (Hebrew for “defense”), should not answer to a political entity but rather to the national bodies of the time - the Histadrut Hazionit (Zionist Organization) and the Jewish Agency - the official governmental body in charge of the Jewish community during the British Mandate.
 Thus the Haganah was tasked with preparing the Yishuv for the declaration of the State.